Descartes-08 for Lupus

 The trial protocol does not specify if you need to stop taking your current medications.
 However, since it mentions ongoing immunosuppressive therapy, you might be able to continue some medications.
 It's best to discuss this with the trial team.

-Is Descartes-08 generally safe for humans?
+Is there any evidence suggesting that Descartes-08 is likely to be safe for humans?

 This trial is for adults over 18 with systemic lupus erythematosus (SLE) who still have symptoms despite trying at least two immunosuppressive medications and steroids.
 They must also have specific autoantibodies present in their blood.